 Is financial aid available?
 What about scholarships?

 Penn State World Campus and Penn State Smeal College of Business offer limited merit-based scholarships and financial aid.
 Applicants are automatically considered for these scholarships provided they apply in advance of the application deadline.

 Many online students also discover that their employer will subsidize a portion of the tuition as part of an employee’s total benefits package.
 Flexible payment plan options are also available.
 Please contact us at [email protected] to discuss your options.

-Can I earn another Penn State master’s degree while pursing my Online MBA?
+Can I earn another Penn State master’s degree while pursuing my Online MBA?

 Absolutely!
 We have many students ask about pursuing a second degree or certificate concurrently.
-Most online MBA program concentrations are structured in a way that they not only serve as MBA electives, but they also serve as part of a certificate program, and for some, a full master’s program as well.
-Depending on your career goals, you may be able to complete a second course of degree study (or add an extra class or two and receive a certificate), concurrently with the MBA, with significantly less investment and time spent in school by taking these courses of study independently.
+Most online MBA program concentrations are structured so that they not only serve as MBA electives, but also serve as part of a certificate program, and for some, a full master’s program as well.
+Depending on your career goals, you may be able to complete a second course of degree study (or add an extra class or two and receive a certificate) concurrently with the MBA with significantly less investment in time and finances than would be required if you completed the courses of study separately.
 You may also be able to pursue a concurrent degree in academic areas outside of what is offered via the Online MBA concentrations.

 If you wish to pursue a concurrent degree or certificate, please contact the Penn State Online MBA’s Managing Director, Stacey Dorang Peeler, at [email protected].